 I was reading the blog about PIP and was wondering if you have to be a large company to register.
 I do cross border shipping with Pacific Customs Brokers now.
 But I have lots of inspection problems.
 Please give me more information.
 I can' t attend seminars.
 I live in Victoria.

-Thank you for your inquiry regarding our blog on The Value of Partners in Protection & C-TPAT Memberships.
+Thank you for your inquiry regarding our blog on The Value of Partners in Protection and C-TPAT Memberships.

 The Partners in Protection Program is for companies of all sizes.
 Having said that, in order to become a PIP "Member" you must fall into one of the approved categories, a few of them being Importers / Exporters, Carriers and Warehouse Operators to name a few.

 Our seminar attendees have traveled as far away as California and Maryland.
 One of the benefits for ALL organizations for the PIP Seminar, is that it will be providing detailed information regarding membership benefits, and the application process.
 This seminar will be able to help you decide whether PIP membership is feasible for your organization.

 Also, we are pleased to say Canada Border Services Agency will have a PIP Intelligence Officer at our seminar who will be able to assist in answering questions, particularly about where the PIP program is headed.

 In the event you simple cannot make this seminar, we may be able to conduct an informative telephone conference, or private consultation, with one of our security team members.

 On a personal note, inspection delays are expensive and time consuming.
 Becoming a trusted trader and using a trusted carrier may be able to help lessen some of those delays and inspection problems you are experiencing.